kendo-labs/kendo-ui-forms/README.md

 - This library will not support configurable or drop-in replacement for another UI/Widget library.
 - This library will not diverge from the [HTML5 Forms spec](http://www.w3.org/TR/2011/WD-html5-20110525/forms.html) in order to add convenience features or non-standard behaviors.

-## Intended Use

-To use this polyfill, the developer need only add `kendo.forms.js` to his or her project and then call the following:

-	$('form').kendoForm();

-The polyfill will then scan the form at runtime and will "upgrade" each UI element to use a Kendo UI widget equivalent.
-Attribute support and validation will also be added, when used in the form's markup.

 ## Features

 1. Ability to initialize a `kendoForm` custom widget from a Form in the DOM